wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 * too much or not enough object oriented

 Because you'll indeed leave yourself misunderstanding a very wide range of concepts.

+{: .answer}
+### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Wurst provides the *capability* to write high-level code, but isn't otherwise anything like python or Javascript - wurst is a strongly typed language.

 One last thought: just because wurst supports some abstract concepts like generics, closures, and iterators, doesn't mean you're forced to use them.
 On the contrary I would claim that even very basic, imperative looking wurst will have fewer bugs and run faster than similarly styled vJass.